 Observation is a key to good science.
 An observational study is one in which scientists make conclusions based on data that they have observed but had no hand in generating.
 In data science, many such studies involve observations on a group of individuals, a factor of interest called a treatment, and an outcome measured on each individual.

 It is easiest to think of the individuals as people.
-In a study of whether chocolate is good for the health, the individuals would indeed be people, the treatment would be eating chocolate, and the outcome might be a measure of blood pressure.
+In a study of whether chocolate is good for the health, the individuals would indeed be people, the treatment would be eating chocolate, and the outcome might be a measure of heart disease.
 But individuals in observational studies need not be people.
 In a study of whether the death penalty has a deterrent effect, the individuals could be the 50 states of the union.
 A state law allowing the death penalty would be the treatment, and an outcome could be the state’s murder rate.

 The fundamental question is whether the treatment has an effect on the outcome.
 Any relation between the treatment and the outcome is called an association.
 If the treatment causes the outcome to occur, then the association is causal.
 Causality is at the heart of all three questions posed at the start of this section.
 For example, one of the questions was whether chocolate directly causes improvements in health, not just whether there there is a relation between chocolate and health.